Daiki Hata: Rizin Fighting Federation

 In his debut for the Rizin Fighting Federation, Hata faced Hiroyuki Takaya on December 29, 2015.
 He lost the fight via unanimous decision.

 Return to DEEP

 After the one-fight stint in Rizin FF, Hata returned to DEEP to face Yuki Motoya at DEEP Cage Impact 2016 on October 18, 2016.
 He lost the fight via unanimous decision.

 Hata then went on to lose against Takahiro Ashida before defeating Kyosuke Yokoyama and Koichi Ishizuka consecutively, earning him a title shot.
 Hata challenged Satoshi Yamasu for the DEEP Featherweight Championship at DEEP 89 on May 12, 2019.
 He lost the bout via second-round technical knockout.

 Hata then faced Kouya Kanda at DEEP 100 on February 21, 2021.
 He lost the fight via unanimous decision.

 Hata faced Tetsuya Seki at DEEP 103 on September 23, 2021.
 He won the bout via unanimous decision.

 Hata faced Kosuke Terashima at DEEP 107 on MAy 8, 2022 for the Interim DEEP Bantamweight Championship.
 He lost the bout via unanimous decision.

+Hata faced Jinnosuke Kashimura on March 25, 2023 at DEEP Tokyo Impact 2023 2nd Round, winning the bout via unanimous decision.